speniti/speniti.github.io/curriculum_en.md

 <i aria-hidden="true">🗓️</i>from 2020-09 to present

 I have a passion: motorbikes.
-Some years ago, I've started my experience as Data Engineer helping other riders to optimize the setup of their bikes and, in 2021, I had the chance to work in a professional team in the contex of the [World SBK Championship](https://www.worldsbk.com).
+Some years ago, I have started my experience as Data Engineer helping other riders to optimize the setup of their bikes and, in 2021, I had the chance to work in a professional team in the contex of the [World SBK Championship](https://www.worldsbk.com).

 ---